 Of course, not everyone who exhibits these behavior traits will indeed suffer from addiction.
 But, they’re more likely to have a compulsive personality that could lead to addiction.

 While there’s a myriad of reasons for addiction, there are two main factors that influence addiction.
 Genetics plays a huge role in childhood and adolescent development.
 A family history of addiction makes it much more likely a child will end up addicted to themselves.

 Science has discovered a direct link between addiction and genetics.
 Genetics accounts for approximately 50% of an individual’s likelihood to be an addict.

-Trauma also plays a large role in telling if someone will develop addiction issues.
+Another factor is trauma.
 According to the National Trauma Consortium, 90% of female alcoholics were physically, emotionally, or sexually abused as children.

 Children growing up in unstable homes often don’t learn healthy coping mechanisms.
 Because the child never learned how to deal with struggles in a healthy way, they’re prone to turn to drugs and alcohol as a solution to problems.

 Individuals who have Post-Traumatic Stress Disorder (PTSD) are at risk for addiction as well.
 People living with PTSD have been known to use drugs and alcohol to numb anxiety, fear, and emotional pain.

 Someone struggling with drug and alcohol addiction can quickly become an expert in hiding it from family and friends.
 Some noticeable characteristics of drug-dependent people include:

 - Chronic, progressive, and relapsing addiction